benbogin/obverter/readme.md

 ### Differences from paper

-This repository was written with the intention to as close as possible to the paper's described methods.
+This repository was written with the intention to be as close as possible to the paper's described methods.

 Two differences are known: